-Rashomon Style: "Fall Guy".
+"Rashomon"-Style: "Fall Guy".
 One day, after returning home, Marsha becomes furious when she finds her beloved "Home Sweet Home" pillow ruined.
 She automatically blames Wesley, who was the only kid in the house last night.
 Soon, evidence begins to emerge of what really happened, and as it turns out, Wesley took the fall for something he didn't do.
 However, the episode ends with all three kids being grounded anyways.

 Recycled Soundtrack: The show's theme song, "According to Our New Arrivals."
-According to That Other Wiki, it was originally composed in 1984 for a rejected NBC pilot named Help, which was later resurrected as Marblehead Manor in syndication in 1987.
+According to That Other Wiki, it was originally composed in 1984 for a rejected NBC pilot named Help, which was later resurrected as Marblehead Manor in syndication from 1987-1988.
 The show starred Paxton Whitehead as Albert Dudley, the third generation butler for the titular mansion, who was always having the wool pulled over his eyes.
 The other regulars were chauffeur Jerry Stockton (Phil Morris), handyman Dwayne Stockton (Rodney Scott Hudson), the cook, Lupe (Dyana Ortelli), Lupe's son, Elvis (Humberto Ortiz), the gardener, Rick (Michael Richards), and the mansion's owners, Randolf Stonehill (Bob Fraser, who also co-created the series with writing partner Rob Dames), and his wife, Hillary (Linda Thorson).

-Shout Out: In the episode titled "The Spelling Bee", in which Wesley has a crush on a girl he's competing with in a spelling bee, Kevin gives him romantic advice.
+Shout-Out: In the episode titled "The Spelling Bee", in which Wesley has a crush on a girl he's competing with in a spelling bee, Kevin gives him romantic advice.
 The advice he tells Wesley is that Wesley should put on his Sesame Street album.
 In real life, Ilene Graff's brother, Todd Graff, was one of the original children who sang the theme song to Sesame Street when it first premiered in 1969, in addition to playing Short Circus member Jesse on fellow CTW production The Electric Company.
 In addition, script supervisor Shelley Herman also worked on Sesame Street as assistant to the producer from 1973-1975, as did production executive Robert Braithwaite, who was Sesame Street's production supervisor from 1975-1976, in addition to being an associate producer for fellow CTW production 3-2-1 Contact.
 Also, stage manager Melinda Casey also worked on 3-2-1 Contact as associate director for the program's celebrity segments.
 To top it all off, Luisa Leschin, who guest starred in the episode "Kevin Nightengale", which revolved around Kevin choosing nursing as a college major, playing a pregnant woman who needed her baby delivered fast, was an ensemble regular on fellow CTW production Square One TV.
 In addition, editor Ed Brennan also worked on Square One TV as editor for the program's Mathnet segments.